rishikesh737/IT-Support-Chatbot-AWS/README.md

 ### 5. Security
 * **AWS IAM:** Identity and Access Management roles and policies were configured to ensure that Lambda functions had only the necessary permissions to interact with DynamoDB, SES, and Lex.

+⚠️ Important Note: Site Decommissioning
+Please be aware that this deployed application is for demonstration and portfolio purposes only.
+The associated AWS backend services are subject to deletion, and therefore, the live site will be decommissioned and may cease to be functional at any time.

 ### Images